gauravmdev/jasmine-ai/replit.md

-# ConnexAI - Conversational AI Platform
+# Jasmine AI - Conversational AI Platform

 ## Overview

-This repository contains ConnexAI, a full-stack conversational AI platform built with React, Express, and Drizzle ORM.
+This repository contains Jasmine AI (formerly ConnexAI), a full-stack conversational AI platform built with React, Express, and Drizzle ORM.
 The application showcases AI products and services, featuring a modern landing page with product displays, testimonials, voice persona demos, and performance metrics.
+The project has been fully rebranded and includes dark/light theme functionality with animated elements.

 ## User Preferences